Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems: Computing spectral measures using a ResDMD framework

 \section{Computing spectral measures using a ResDMD framework}

-In \cref{sec:section3_filter_fin} we developed algorithms that computed the spectral properties of isometries from data collected as long trajectory, i.e., large $M_2$.
-As discussed in \cref{exam:1dpendulum}, this can be difficult for chaotic systems, where long trajectories are unstable to small perturbations in their initial conditions.
-Moreover, data is not always available in the form of long trajectories.
-In this section, we develop methods that build on ResDMD to compute spectral measures of Koopman operators for measure-preserving dynamical systems from short trajectory data, i.e., small $M_2$.
+In \cref{sec:section3_filter_fin}, we developed algorithms that computed the spectral properties of isometries from autocorrelations.
+Computing autocorrelations typically requires data collected as long trajectories, i.e., large $M_2$.
+In this section, we develop methods that build on ResDMD to compute spectral measures of Koopman operators for measure-preserving dynamical systems from arbitrary snapshot data.
 Throughout this section, we assume that $\mathcal{K}$ is an isometry and that we have access to snapshot data, $B_{\rm data}$, of the form given in~\eqref{data:snapshots}.
-That is, we have initial conditions $\pmb{x}^{(1)}_0,\ldots,\pmb{x}^{(M_1)}_0$ and $\pmb{x}^{(1)}_1,\ldots,\pmb{x}^{(M_1)}_1$, where $\pmb{x}^{(j)}_1=F(\pmb{x}^{(j)}_0)$ for $1\leq j\leq M_1$.
-We develop rational kernels that allow us to compute smoothed approximations of spectral measures from the ResDMD matrices $\Psi_0^*W\Psi_0$, $\Psi_0^*W\Psi_1$, and $\Psi_1^*W\Psi_1$ (see~\cref{extendEDMD}).
+That is, we have pairs $\{(\pmb{x}^{(j)},\pmb{y}^{(j)}=F(\pmb{x}^{(j)}))\}_{j=1}^M$.
+We develop rational kernels that allow us to compute smoothed approximations of spectral measures from the ResDMD matrices $\Psi_X^*W\Psi_X$, $\Psi_X^*W\Psi_Y$, and $\Psi_Y^*W\Psi_Y$ (see~\cref{extendEDMD}).
+Moreover, these matrices can be reused to compute spectral measures with respect to different observable functions $g$.